 Material changes in the design and/or specific aims described in the Scope of Work require prior written approval and are likely to result in an amended scope of work.
-Minor adjustments in approach do not require written approval, but should be communicated to the CPRIT grant manager assigned to the project/program.
+Minor adjustments in

 Change in Grantee Organization - Approval Required

 Prior written approval must be given by CPRIT for either the transfer of the award to another organization in Texas.
 CPRIT awards may not be transferred to organizations outside the State of Texas.